 The Economics program increased my knowledge of the subject matter tenfold.
 It really prepared me for my AP Econ this school year. – Summer College Economics student, 2018

-- Introduction to Economics: Scarcity, Opportunity Cost, Economics Models, Assumptions
+- Introduction to Microeconomics: Scarcity, Opportunity Cost, Core Principles of Microeconomics

-- Gains from Trade: Division of Labor, Gains from Trade, Absolute Advantage, Comparative Advantage
+- Gains from Trade: Specialization, Absolute Advantage, Comparative Advantage

 Learn more about ECN 101: Introductory Microeconomics: